purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 }
 ```

-After this optimization, we perform a complicated scalar store from h0..h7 to memory and then only consume the leading four bytes, which are just stored in h0.
-This inefficiency was hidden before, but now we know we can optimize it out:
+After this optimization, we perform a complicated scalar store from h0..h7 to memory and only consume the leading four bytes stored in h0.
+This inefficiency was invisible before, but now we know we can optimize it out:

 ```rust
 fn sha256_store_leading_four_bytes(h: [u32x8; 8]) -> [u32; 8] {